ompl/ompl/doc/markdown/CForest.md

 \note No Python bindings are available for this planner due to its multithreaded implementation.

 ### Main differences with the paper version {#cf_diff}
-When implementing CForest, the focus was o modify the underlying planner as less as possible.
+When implementing CForest, the focus was to modify the underlying planner as little as possible.
 Although the main idea of CForest remains, the actual implementation differs from the one proposed in the paper:

 - No message passing is used.
-But shared memory and boost::threads are employed.
+Instead, shared memory and boost::threads are employed.
 - The paper creates two different versions: sequential (many trees expanding in the same CPU) and parallel (1 tree per CPU).
 Since boost::threads are used, the trees/CPU division is done by the scheduler.
-- Originally, shared states are treated in a slightly different way than randomly sampled states.
+- In the paper, shared states are treated in a slightly different way than randomly sampled states.
 Due to the CForestStateSampler encapsulation, all states are treated the same way.
-This can imply that shared states are not included in other trees.
-However, tests showed that this does not imply a high impact on performance.
+Under some circumstances shared states are not included in other trees.
+However, tests showed that this does not have a high impact on performance.
 - Sampling bounds are not explicitly set.
-Samples are created and then checked to know if they can lead to a better solution using the established heuristic.
+When samples are created, we check whether they can lead to a better solution.
 - Start and goal states are not included in the shared paths in order to keep code simpler.
 - Before pruning a tree, it is checked how many states would be removed.
-If the ratio size new tree/size old tree is not small enough, pruning will not be carried out.
-This allows to save time since the creation of a NearestNeighbors datastructure is time consuming and sometimes, just a few states are being removed.
+If the ratio of the size of the new tree size to the size of the old tree is not small enough, pruning will not be carried out.
+This reduces the amortized cost of having to rebuild NearestNeighbors datastructures when states are pruned.

 \note Despite all these differences, the CForest implementation greatly improves the performance of the underlying planner.
-However, an implementation more close to the one described in the paper should improve the performance even more (specially with message passing and not treating all the states the same way).
+However, an implementation closer to the one described in the paper could improve the performance.
 Please, take that into account if you plan to compare your algorithm against CForest.

-### Examples {#cf_examples}
+### Example {#cf_example}

-- [CForest demo](CForestDemo_8cpp_source.html).
-It shows how CForest can be used (as any other planner) and how to configure it.
 - [Circle Grid benchmark](CForestCircleGridBenchmark_8cpp_source.html).
-Compares the perfomance of CForest against RRT  in a specific 2D circle grid problem.
+Benchmarks the perfomance of CForest against RRT*  in a specific 2D circle grid problem.

 ### Results {#cf_results}
-Note that CForest does not imply to find a first solution faster than the underlying planner used.
-However, it guarantees a probabilistic speed up in the optimization convergence.

 CForest produces many interesting results.
-All these results are obtained with the alpha 1.5 puzzle benchmark configuration included in the OMPLapp.
-Following figure shows the results of running CForest in 2 and 16 threads in a **16-core** machine.
+All these results are obtained with the alpha 1.5 puzzle benchmark configuration included in OMPL.app.
+The following figure shows the results of running CForest in 2 and 16 threads in a **16-core** machine.
 Also, the standard RRT* and the pruned version are included in the benchmark.

 \htmlonly
 <div class="row">